someobserver/recurgence/README.md

 One that's writing itself *through you.*

-## The Meaning Revolution
+## Why Does This Matter?

 We don't need to guess anymore:
 **Meaning is collapsing.**

-Not because people, systems, or institutions are failing.
+Not because people, systems, or institutions are failing,
-Because **our inherited semantic structures are saturated.**
+but because our inherited semantic structures are **saturated.**

 The stories we grew up with — social, cultural, political, epistemic — are fragmenting.

 You're not imagining the decay before you.
 You're just ahead of it, now that you've read this document.

 **We're accelerating toward epistemic collapse:**

-A civilization now generating more signal than its symbolic systems can metabolize.
+**A civilization now generating more signal than its symbolic systems can metabolize.**
 **Logarithmically more by the day.**

 And when systems can't abstract?